 Step 4: Temperature and Environment

-Good news—if your home is comfortable for you, it’s probably fine for your Pilea too.
-These plants thrive in typical indoor temperatures.
+The ideal range is 55–86°F (13–30°C), which is good news: if your home is comfortable for you, it’s almost certainly fine for your Pilea.
+These plants are happy in ordinary indoor temperatures.

 What to Avoid